Jeff Bezos says Amazon Prime now has over 100 million members

 "I'm extremely proud to share some of the milestones we hit last year, each of which represents the fruition of many years of collective effort.
 We take none of them for granted," Bezos wrote in his annual shareholder letter, where he revealed the Prime membership number.

-The 100 million mark likely shows rival retailers that Amazon's dominance in e-commerce and beyond will likely continue.
+The 100 million mark likely shows rival retailers that Amazon's dominance in e-commerce and beyond is bound to continue.
 It also should give Amazon even more reason to keep expanding to new countries and adding benefits to Prime, which costs $99 in the US, so it can continue bringing in new customers to the program.

 Prime -- a 13-year-old membership program that includes unlimited two-day shipping, a streaming video library and a bunch of other perks -- is a vital part of Amazon's business, since members tend to spend about twice as much on the website as non-Prime shoppers, according to Consumer Intelligence Research Partners.